 The ECNL platform affords top-level, skilled, dedicated Arizona players an opportunity to compete with the best of the best Southwest players traveling in a National arena.

 HOW WE TRAIN

 Our staff works from our professional development curriculum.
-Each year we cover 22 principals, 9 attacking, 9 defending, and 4 transition.
+Each year we cover 22 principals, 9 attacking, 9 defending, and 4 transitions.
 Each player is trained by a coach who is suited to his age group with knowledge of the ECNL principles and platform.
 RSL AZ views the coaches as educators who help guide the players along their development path.
 We do extensive coach education throughout the year to ensure the players are always getting the elite instruction they need to reach the next level of competitive soccer.
-Please note, while each ECNL player pays for top-level training, play time is earned, not guaranteed.
+Please note, while each ECNL player pays for top-level training, playtime is earned, not guaranteed.

 SPRING (post tryouts)

-Practices could last until the end of May and into June, depending on each teams schedule and if an age group makes the ECNL playoffs or is committed to another summer tournament.
-Teams not committed to a post season tournament will not need to officially report back to practice until July 15th.
+Practices could last until the end of May and into June, depending on each team's schedule and if an age group makes the ECNL playoffs or is committed to another summer tournament.
+Teams not committed to a post-season tournament will not need to officially report back to practice until July 15th.

 Optional Summer Skills Program in June, U13-U19 (See website for registration.)

 Optional team/individual training sessions at our Cascaritas program in July (indoor/outdoor).
 Teams may also do additional training on a team-by-team basis, mostly voluntary.
 Check with your coach.

 High School age teams are off in the Winter except as noted by specific programs.
 (Determined by Coach/Club).
 Additional training may be available for non-high school players.